 Equity

-When a law is unclear or seems to conflict with another law, judges rely on their sense of justice, fairness, impartiality, honesty, and wisdom to make decisions in cases.
-Such decisions always involve the creation of laws.
-It is commonly referred to as equity legislation.
+When a law is ambiguous or appears to contradict another law, judges depend on their sense of justice, equity, impartiality, integrity, and sagacity to provide rulings in cases.
+Such judgments invariably need the formulation of legislation.
+It is sometimes termed equity legislation.

 Protection of Rights